 According to the OBR (Office for Budget Responsibility), Osborne claimed that the Stamp Duty Receipts in 2014 i.e. £14.5billion would, as a result of his reforms, be £19.5billion in 2020, but instead, turned out to be a paltry £12.5billion.

-Whenever there are fiscal changes, there has to be winners on all sides of the equation.
+Whenever there are fiscal changes, there have to be winners on all sides of the equation.
 Instead, they were all losers.

 - The Treasury has lost out in tax receipts